CurryEshay/nexa/Nexa-Idioms.md

 Tasks are viewed as executable units, meaning that they must be actionable, specific and able to be done in one sitting.
 If you hesitate or are unsure while reading a task it is invalid.
 If there is no clear finish condition, the task is invalid.

-In Nexa there are no big, overarching tasks, only smaller bounded and executable units that result in the bigger goal.
+In Nexa there are no big, overarching tasks, only bounded and executable units.

 ### Examples:
 ---